ithirzty/bah-graphics/README.md

 - `.setFocus(elem uiElement*)` sets focus on a given element.
 - `.find(id str) uiElement*` finds an element with the given id.

+Globals:
+uiEventElementAdded: element is added to the ui tree
+uiEventElementHoverIn: element is started to be hovered
+uiEventElementHoverOut: element is not hovered anymore
+uiEventElementHovered: the cursor is moving hover the element
+uiEventElementClicked: element is clicked
+uiEventElementFocusIn: element is starting to be in focus
+uiEventElementFocusOut: element is no longer in focus
+uiEventElementMouseDown: a mouse button is being pressed over the element
+uiEventElementFileDrag: a file is being dragged over the element
+uiEventElementFileDrop: a file has been droped on the element
+uiEventElementFileDropOutside: the element has been droped on another window

 ### UI elements
 Every element drawn on the screen is based on the uiElement structure.